nebius-analytics/newanalyst/README.md

 # Test Assignment for Analyst in Nebius

-Dear candidate,
+Dear Candidate,
-We are pleased to recieve your application!
+Thank you for your application!

-We offer you to complete our test assignment.
-You are allowed to use all the tools available, including AI.
-We encourage you to try our Nebius AI Studio, HR will share a $10 promocode with you.
+We’re pleased to invite you to complete our test assignment.
+You are welcome to use any tools available, including AI.
+We also encourage you to try out our Nebius AI Studio — our HR team will share a $10 promo code with you

-## 1. "How our sales are going?"
-Analyze sales pipeline of some fictional organization.
-Imagine CEO came to you and asked "How our sales are going?".
+## 1. Analyze the sales pipeline of a fictional organization.
+Imagine the CEO comes to you and asks, “How are our sales going?”

- * Provide a laconic report on the current situation.
+ * Provide a concise report on the current situation.

- * Design a Sales Pipeline Dashboard that will be used by CEO on regular basis.
-What metrics you suggest to include there?
-If you develop an actual dashboard / data app it will be a great plus.
-You can use any tool / framework you prefer.
+ * Design a Sales Pipeline Dashboard for regular use by the CEO.
+What key metrics would you include?
+If you choose to develop an actual dashboard or data app, that would be a strong bonus.
+You may use any tool or framework you prefer.

- * What additional data you would like to collect and why?
+ * What additional data would you like to collect, and why?

 Data is stored in postgres database.
 How to connect to it:
 1. Download certificate